Skip to main content

 Previous studies in 2012 and 2014 found that enhanced bus service in the Lake Street corridor would perform well in the corridor.
 In 2016, this corridor was identified as the B Line project and slated to become the region's fourth arterial bus rapid transit line.

-How much faster will B Line service be compared to Route 21?
+How much faster is B Line service compared to Route 21?

-The goal of the B Line is to make service approximately 20% faster than current travel time by stopping less often, allowing customers to board faster, and stopping at fewer red lights.
+Approximately 20% faster than Route 21 travel times by stopping less often, allowing customers to board faster, operating in bus-only lanes in some locations, and stopping at fewer red lights.
 Similar travel time improvements have been achieved on the A Line, C Line, and D Line.

-How will future bus service levels compare with today's Route 21?
+How do B Line service levels compare with the former Route 21?

-The B Line will provide frequent service all day on weekdays, Saturdays, and Sundays.
+The B Line provides frequent service all day on weekdays, Saturdays, and Sundays.

-Currently, local bus service on Lake Street is planned to operate every 30 minutes on the portion between Hennepin Avenue and Minnehaha Avenue.
-Initial plans also call for a new local bus, Route 60, that would run every 30 minutes along Selby Avenue and connect to the Midway area of St. Paul.
+A new local bus, Route 72, operates every 30 minutes along Selby Avenue and connect to the Midway area of St. Paul.

 An image of a METRO BRT bus in front of the Midtown Exchange

-The B Line will use recognizable 60-foot “articulated” buses with wider aisles, more seating capacity, and additional doors so more people can get on and off easily.
+The B Line uses recognizable 60-foot “articulated” buses with wider aisles, more seating capacity, and additional doors so more people can get on and off easily.
 B Line customers should feel less crowded and more comfortable as they travel.

-How will fares be collected on the B Line?
+How are fares collected on the B Line?

 An image of a BRT station with elements labeled